 If you love to craft, work on hobbies, or fix things around the house, you probably already know how great it would be to have a workbench.
 Working on the kitchen table, the floor, or any other improvised surface isn't the best.
+A great workbench is one that is thought-out to accommodate the work flow of the user to work efficiently.
 A hard surface that's sturdy and functional—and dedicated only to work activities—will help you fix and craft with full creative freedom.

 Basics of Making a Simple, Sturdy Workbench

 This workbench has a secret that makes it so easy and quick to build: it is incorporated into a steel shelving unit.

 You may have seen—or you might even own—one or several steel shelving units that usually are placed in a garage, workshop, or laundry room.
 At 36 inches wide, the shelving unit is the perfect width for a small workbench.
 Since the unit's tiers are adjustable, your worktable can be moved to any height that suits you.